MrcSnm/redub/README.md

 - api -> Can be freely be imported from any module
 - module -> Needs to be isolated as muhc as possible from each module.
 If one needs to communicate with other, a bridge/api may be created after the initial idea

-### Build system base
-- api: build configuration
+### How it works
+Here are described the modules which do most of the work if someone wants to contribute.

+- buildapi: Defines the contents of build configurations, tree of projects and commons for them
-- module: Parse dub.json into a build configuration
+- parsers.json: Parse dub.json into a build configuration
+- parsers.automatic: Parse using an automatic parser identification
-- module: Parse CLI to get the build root and an initial build configuration
+- cli.dub + app: Parse CLI to get the build root and an initial build configuration
-- module: Merge environment variables into build configuration
+- parsers.environment: Merge environment variables into build configuration
-- module: Output build dependency tree
+- tree_generators.dub: Output build dependency tree while merging their configurations
-- module: Merge a tree node build configurations and output them
-- module: Convert build configuration into compilation flags
+- command_generator.automatic: Convert build configuration into compilation flags
-- module: Transform build tree into dependency order tree
+- buildapi + building.compile: Transform build tree into dependency order tree
-- module: Spawn build processes for each tree level
+- building.compile: Spawn build processes for the dependencies until it links

 ### Contributor Attracting